 I’ve loved the ocean for as long as I can remember.
 Growing up in Northern California, I spent countless hours exploring the coast, slurping Tomales Bay oysters, and crabbing with my dad to put Thanksgiving dinner on the table in Dillon Beach.
-Those early experiences sparked a curiosity about the ocean, and a desire to protect it, that has guided my life ever since.
+Those early experiences sparked a curiosity about the ocean, and a desire to appreciate it, that has guided my life ever since.

 I pursued that passion academically, eventually earning a PhD in marine microbiology at Oregon State University.
 My research explored microbial life under low-oxygen conditions in marine ecosystems.
 It was a vivid lesson in scale: tiny organisms, invisible to the naked eye, drive processes that shape the entire ocean and global carbon cycle.
-That insight still guides me today—small actions and connections, whether in science, policy, or community engagement, can ripple outward to create meaningful, large-scale solutions.
+That insight still guides me today.
+Small actions and connections, whether in science, policy, or community engagement, can ripple outward to create meaningful, large-scale solutions.

-With family in food systems and as the spouse of a restaurateur, I understand the challenges small producers face—balancing cost, labor, and performance while trying to adopt sustainable practices.
+With family in food systems and as the spouse of a restaurateur, I understand the challenges small producers face - balancing cost, labor, and performance while trying to adopt sustainable practices.
 This perspective shapes my approach: solutions must work in the field.

 My work is guided by the belief that curiosity, care, and collaboration can transform small actions into meaningful change for our coasts and our world.